kushaldas/pym/docs/thebeginning.rst

 The Beginning
 =============

 So we are going to look at our first code.
-As python is an interpreted language , you can directly write the code into the python interpreter or write in a file and then run the file.
+As Python is an interpreted language , you can directly write the code into the Python interpreter or write in a file and then run the file.
 First we are going to do that using the interpreter, to start type python in the command prompt (shell or terminal).

 ::